Sixteenth Street Heights: Recreation

+Sixteenth Street Heights is next to Rock Creek Park, a 1754 acre national park that bisects the District of Columbia.
+Park facilities near 16th Street Heights include highly valued fields of green for sun bathing, soccer, a touch football league on Sundays, a popular jogging track and picnic areas for local residents and the public; the Carter Barron Amphitheater and the William H.G.
+Fitzgerald Tennis Center, which hosts the annual Mubadala Citi Open tennis tournament, as well as tennis courts for the public, except when unavailable due to the professional tennis tournament.
+The grass fields are effectively out of service for a month or more due to field parking during the tournament, until rehabilitated by tournament management.
+The area is bordered to the West by a mature forest of lofty trees making for a lovely background.

 The Hamilton Recreation Center at 1340 Hamilton Street has a 60 ft by 40 ft athletic field, a basketball court, a playground, and a small multi-purpose room.
 The Upshur Recreation Center at 4300 Arkansas Avenue has a baseball/softball field, two basketball courts, a computer lab, a kitchen, a medium-sized multi-purpose room, a playground, and a swimming pool.
 The Twin Oaks Community Garden, at 1425 Taylor Street, has 40 plots and hosts a Junior Master Gardener Program.

 History

 A part of Washington County until passage of the District of Columbia Organic Act of 1871, Sixteenth Street Heights was developed as a series of subdivisions.

 Streetcar lines on 14th Street and Georgia Avenue accelerated the growth of the area.
 The 14th Street line, which originally stopped at Park Road, was extended in late 1906 to spur growth in the area.
 Two historic streetcar facilities are currently used by Metrobus: the Capital Traction Company car barn at 4615 14th Street, NW, is now the Northern Division garage, and the 14th and Colorado turnaround is the terminal for some 52, 53, and 54 buses.

-The initial generation of residents was largely white and Jewish.
-In the 1960s, the neighborhood became mostly African-American.
+The initial generation of residents was largely white and later had an influx of Jewish residents.
+In the late 1960s, the neighborhood became mostly African-American.

 In the 21st century, Sixteenth Street Heights has seen a tremendous transformation.
 Houses on every street are being renovated inside and out.
 Many young families have moved in because homes in Sixteenth Street Heights tend to be more affordable than similar ones in many other neighborhoods in DC and close-in suburbs.
 They are also attracted by the diverse housing stock and the proximity to Carter Barron Amphitheater and Rock Creek Park.